JuleZg/pyfloraapp/README.md

 TODO:    5.
 Baza podataka u koju će biti pohranjeni svi podaci.
 SQLite je sasvim dovoljan za ovaj tip aplikacije, ali ako želite možete koristiti i neku drugu bazu podataka.

+The admin view window could have a header with the page title, such as "User Management," and a button to log out or return to the dashboard.

+Below the header, the user table could be displayed with columns for Name, Email, Role, and any other relevant information.
+Each row of the table would represent a different user and include an Edit button and a Delete button.

+The Add User button could be located above or to the side of the user table, and be styled differently from the other buttons, perhaps using a contrasting color or a plus sign icon.

+To improve navigation, you could include filters or search functionality at the top of the table, allowing the admin to quickly find specific users or groups of users.

+Finally, ensure that the user interface is visually appealing and easy to navigate, using a consistent design language throughout the page and including clear and concise labeling for each button.